AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_buyin.md

+---
+title: Getting buy-in
+description: A practical guide to improving your user research processes.
+---

 # Getting buy-in

 It is well understood that involving stakeholders in user research is hugely valuable, and **critical for creating a user-centric organization** that builds great products.